 Biology is the study of life.
 In the classroom we learn what is already known, how it became known, and why it is relevant to us and our career path.
 But real biology is practiced rather than learned.
 This is why almost all of our biology courses at Andrews are accompanied by a lab in which the student can apply the things he or she has learned to real discovery.
 And this is why we actively encourage each student to get involved in research and discover something new outside of the classroom and in the real biological world.

 Each of our faculty is actively engaged in biological discovery.
-The specialties of biology that are represented are wide-ranging, encompassing everything from molecular biology to physiology and ecology.
+The specialties of biology that are represented here are wide-ranging, encompassing everything from molecular biology to physiology and ecology.
 There is something for everyone to get involved in!

 Included below are some representative student projects from the past few years.
 Many of our students have presented their work at meetings and have been coauthors on publications.
-If something interests you, and you have the time and interest in being involved in biological research, please get in touch with the appropriate faculty member.

 Peter Lyons, cellular and molecular biology